Moving To Daytona Beach : The Definitive Guide To Living In Dayton, Florida

 Opened in 1959, the Daytona International Speedway is home to the famous race, the Daytona 500.
 Other events held at the speedway include ARCA, AMA Superbike and Motocross.
 Racing enthusiasts from around the world flock to the speedways for various events held throughout the year.

 Stretching over 23 miles, Daytona Beach has been dubbed the “World’s Most Famous Beach.”
-Set in the middle of the peninsula, Daytona Beach is famous for its hard-packed sand, which can be driven on to this day.
+Set in the middle of the peninsula, Daytona is famous for its hard-packed sand, which can be driven on to this day.

 Daytona Beach Boardwalk